samuelbroscheit/open_knowledge_graph_embeddings/README.md

 - [config/preprocessing/prototype.yaml](config/preprocessing/prototype.yaml) a configuration for prototyping

-- [config/preprocessing/acl2020.yaml](config/preprocessing/acl2020.yaml) the configurations with the settings fomr the ACL2020 study
+- [config/preprocessing/acl2020.yaml](config/preprocessing/acl2020.yaml) the configurations with the settings from the ACL2020 study